 It is our attempt to compensate customers for the restrictions, changing business practices and financial burden imposed by the COVID-19 pandemic.
 Our customers are staying at home to help prevent the spread of the virus and care for themselves and their families.
 As a result, customers are driving less and filing fewer claims.
 We remain committed to putting our customers first and supporting them with strength, experience and care.
 Our Stay at Home Payment is part of that commitment to you.

-Customers who have an active automobile policy with us as of April 8, 2020 will qualify to receive this payment.
+All customers who have an active automobile policy with us as of July 6, 2020 and whose account is in good standing (account is not overdue) will qualify to receive this payment.
+All personal automobiles such as cars and SUV’s will qualify, including motorcycles.
+Recreational vehicles such as snowmobiles are excluded.
 There is no need to call in to request or qualify for this payment.

 What do I need to do to get the “Stay at Home Payment”?